hjk789/NXEnhanced/README.md

 - You can participate in discussions or comment/opinate about the features.
 - You can link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).
 - You can modify your copy as you like, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
 - You can make a fork of this project, provided that: 1.
 You fork it inside GitHub, by clicking on the "Fork" button of this project's repository web page; and 2.
-You fork it in order to push changes to this project's repository through a pull request.
+You fork it in order to push changes to this project's repository with a pull request.
 If you don't fit in these conditions, don't fork it, "*Star*"/favorite it instead.
 - You cannot do any other action not allowed in this license.

 Copyright (c) 2020+ BLBC ([hjk789](https://github.com/hjk789))